 Real Estate Investing

 Rich Dad Poor Dad – This is the book that launched thousands of real estate investing careers and is still one of the most famous real estate investing books of all time.
-There is lots of debate whether it’s a true story, but nevertheless, the concepts in it blew my mind when I first read it.
+It is not a strategy book to be clear, it is a book that challenges you to re-consider the way you think of your job, income, and life.
+So simple, but the concepts in the book blew my mind when I first read it.
 It really speaks to the importance and value of not trading time for money.
 Here’s my full review.

 The ABCs of Real Estate Investing – It’s a great overview of real estate investing particularly in multifamily properties.
 It covers topics on how to perform due diligence, negotiate a deal, and manage properties.
 It really focuses on the fundamentals – the basic calculations needed to be a successful investor.
 It’s quite direct and easy to understand.